Phone

 Dear readers, please note that the materials provided are prepared solely for informational purposes and are in no way a substitute for professional legal advice from a licensed attorney.
 Any legal decision or action taken without consulting a lawyer is the sole responsibility of the user, and the publisher assumes no responsibility or liability in this regard.

-Various disputes may arise in relation to domestic commercial matters and corporate affairs.
-It should be noted that following the establishment of Electronic Judicial Service Offices, all claims related to companies and commercial matters, whether filed by a commercial lawyer or by individuals without legal representation, must first be registered through these offices and then referred to the competent courts of justice.
+Domestic commerce and corporate activity can give rise to a wide range of legal disputes.
+Following the establishment of Electronic Judicial Service Offices, all claims related to companies and commercial matters, whether filed by a commercial lawyer or by individuals without legal representation, must first be registered through these offices and then referred to the competent courts.

 Arbitration in Domestic Contracts and Disputes

-• Possession of the general conditions for the validity of transactions in accordance with Article 190 of the Civil Code, including:
+• General conditions for validity (Article 190 of the Civil Code):

 • Legal capacity.

-• Arbitrability of the subject matter of the dispute.
+• Arbitrability of the dispute: The subject of the dispute must be capable of being resolved through Arbitration.

 • Company dissolution.

-• Claims and lawsuits brought by individuals against companies.
+• Claims and lawsuits filed by individuals against companies.

 Frequently Asked Questions Regarding Commercial Lawyers in Domestic Commercial Disputes